Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

 The generated application is very similar to a "classic" Angular CLI project, with a few different files:

-- the `angular.json` files references builders from `@angular/bazel` to build, serve and test the application.
+- the `angular.json` file references builders from `@angular/bazel` to build, serve and test the application.
 Note that the classic `angular.json` file is backed up as `angular.json.bak`.
-- a script called `protractor.on-prepare.js` is added to configure Protractor in the e2e project
+- a script called `protractor.on-prepare.js` is added to configure Protractor in the e2e project.
 - a file called `initialize_testbed.ts` configures the unit tests (equivalent to the classic `test.ts` file).
 - the `tsconfig.json` file is slightly tweaked, and the original is backed up in `tsconfig.json.bak`.
 - a file called `angular-metadata.tsconfig.json` is added for the Angular compiler.
 - a file named `rxjs_shims.js`.
-- to files named `main.dev.ts` and `main.prod.ts`.
+- two files named `main.dev.ts` and `main.prod.ts`.

-You won't see any Bazel files added, and that might seems strange, but the CLI actually keep them in memory.
+You won't see any Bazel files added, and that might seems strange, but the CLI actually keeps them in memory.
+If at any time you want to go back, simply restore the `.bak` files and delete the new ones.

 It also adds a bunch of dependencies to your application:
 - `@angular/bazel`, the Bazel builders for Angular CLI